mszuyev/go-debug-runner/README.md

 # go-debug-runner
-repo for docker image.
-Supports "dep" package manager.
+Repo for docker image to run golang of version 1.13.
+Does not support "dep" package manager anymore.

 ### how to run